Will Jana Duggar Ever Find Love? What Joy-Anna’s Engagement Means For Her Sister

 — Get-Famous (@Who_is_Famous) February 3, 2017

 In the midst of the happiness for Joy’s and Austin’s families, some are looking at another member of the Duggar family.
-Jana Duggar–the oldest of the Duggar girls–is set to once again be a bridesmaid for a younger sister.
-The 27-year-old has looked on while Jill, Jessa and Jinger have all gotten married–not to mention her older brother, Josh, to his wife Anna.
+Jana Duggar, the oldest of the Duggar girls, is set to once again be a bridesmaid for a younger sister.
+The 27-year-old has looked on while Jill, Jessa, and Jinger have all gotten married — not to mention her older brother, Josh, to his wife Anna.

 Many fans, while excited for Joy and Austin, still fear that it may be hard on Jana.

-In February, The Inquisitr reported that Jana’s chances of dating–or rather, “courting”–had gotten better with Jinger’s wedding and Joy-Anna’s announcement of her relationship with Austin.
+In February, the Inquisitr reported that Jana’s chances of dating — or rather, “courting” — had gotten better with Jinger’s wedding and Joy-Anna’s announcement of her relationship with Austin.
 But some question if that is really the case.

 “With her 19-year-old sister Joy-Anna now courting Austin Forsyth, Jana’s singledom is getting highlighted more than ever.”